MatteoAlbi/tpa-homework1/README.md

 ![](device.svg)

 ### Command line parameters
--h: show the helper as follow
+-h: show the helper as follow:

-    Command format: ./mainentry -i importPath -e/-eq cxShaft cyShaft esportPath -p params...
+    Command format: `./mainentry -i importPath -e/-eq cxShaft cyShaft exportPath -p {params}`
-    -i import a device from the file with path importPath -e export a device (-eq export with quotes) on the file with path exportPath.
+    * `-i` import a device from the file with path `importPath`.
+    * `-e` export a device on the file with path `exportPath`.
 The device is taken from:
-            an imported file called with the option -i (prioritized action) the one crated with the params passed after the option -p (ignoerd if -i is called) cxShaft cyShaft are the coordinates of the shaft's center on the SVG draw -eq export a device with quotes on the file with path exportPath (options as before) -p followed by the params of the device to be exported (can't be called if -e or -eq isn't called before)
+        - an imported file called with the option `-i` (prioritized action).
+        - the one crated with the params passed after the option `-p` (ignoerd if `-i` is called).
+        `cxShaft`, `cyShaft` are the coordinates of the shaft's center on the SVG draw.
+    * `-eq` export a device with quotes on the file with path `exportPath` (options as before).
+    * `-p` followed by the params of the device to be exported (can't be called if `-e` or `-eq` isn't called before).
-        Params: dShaft stroke lRod wRod hPiston dPiston angle(defult value 0) (for details see README) More following params will be ignored
+        Params: `dShaft stroke lRod wRod hPiston dPiston angle`(defult value 0) (for details see README).
+    More following params will be ignored

 ------